shathev002/Password-Generator/README.md

 Applied all the javascript skills learned this week to create functions that generate a password.

-Learned how to use if statements and for loops to create conditions that will stop the process or complete it and return a value, in this case a password.
+Learned how to use if statements and for loops to create conditions that will stop the process or complete it and return a value,

+which in this case was a password.